dyvenia/viadot/docs/user_guide/config_key.md

 In order to avoid storing and passing credentials through variables, source configuration is stored in the viadot config file (by default, in `~/.config/viadot/config.yaml`).

+You can find each source's configuration in [the documentation](../references/sources/sql_sources.md).

 Below is an example config file, with configurations for two sources:

 ```yaml